learn-co-curriculum/react-presentation-components/README.md

 ![I'm So Pretty](https://media.giphy.com/media/oLz0TmduZsUjm/giphy.gif)

-There is, however, a bit more thinking that we need to do here, just so we understand perfectly what it means when we say that a component is of the type "presentational."
+There is, however, a bit more thinking that we need to do here, just so we understand precisely what it means when we say that a component is of the type "presentational."
 Very often when we speak of classes or categories of things in world of programming, the types or classes that we are discussing are actually formalized in the libraries or